-Body Ecology Veggie Starter contains six packets for $22.95 (September 2015).
-I use one packet for up to 10 pounds of vegetables and it works well.
+Body Ecology Veggie Starter contains six packets for around $23.
+I use one packet for up to 10 pounds of vegetables.
 However, fermentation is faster when using two packets.
-In any case, the average cost per pound ready product is still very low.
+In any case, the average cost per pound ready product is still low.

 Body Ecology Kefir Starter

-Kefir is very similar to yogurt, it just contains different bacteria.
-Drinking kefir regularly can have a tremendous effect on the gut.
-Kefir promotes the digestion of fats, proteins, and carbohydrates.
-Kefir is also rich in amino acids, enzymes, vitamins, and minerals.
-Body Ecology Kefir Culture Starter produces a great tasting fermented drink.
+Kefir is similar to yogurt but contains different bacteria.
+Kefir promotes the digestion of fats, proteins, and carbohydrates and is rich in amino acids, enzymes, vitamins, and minerals.
+Body Ecology Kefir Culture Starter produces a great tasting Kefir.

-Body Ecology allows you to create up to seven batches from one package.
+Body Ecology Kefir Starter allows you to create up to seven batches from one package.
 This works well provided you do it correctly.
-You can use about six tablespoons from the old batch to ferment a new batch.
+Try using about six tablespoons from the old batch to ferment a new batch of Kefir.